Pope John XXIII: Beatification and canonization

-The 50th anniversary of his death was celebrated on 3 June 2013 by Pope Francis, who visited his tomb and prayed there, then addressed the gathered crowd and spoke about the late pope.
+The 50th anniversary of his death was commemorated on 3 June 2013 by Pope Francis, who visited his tomb and prayed there, then addressed the gathered crowd and spoke about the late pope.
 The people who gathered there at the tomb were from Bergamo, the province where the late pope came from.
-A month later, on 5 July 2013, Francis approved Pope John XXIII for canonization, along with Pope John Paul II, without the traditional second miracle required.
+A month later, on 5 July 2013, Pope Francis approved Pope John XXIII for canonization, along with Pope John Paul II, without the traditional second miracle required.
 Instead, Francis based this decision on John XXIII's merits for the Second Vatican Council.
 On Sunday, 27 April 2014, John XXIII and Pope John Paul II were declared saints on Divine Mercy Sunday.

 The date assigned for the liturgical celebration of John XXIII is not 3 June, the anniversary of his death, as would be usual (due to the obligatory memorial of saints Charles Lwanga and his companion martyrs), but 11 October, the anniversary of his opening of the Second Vatican Council.
 He is also commemorated in the Anglican Church of Canada, the Evangelical Lutheran Church in America, and some other organizations with a feast day of 3 June or 4 June.

 Tributes

 On 3 December 1963, US President Lyndon B. Johnson posthumously awarded him the Presidential Medal of Freedom, the United States' highest civilian award, in recognition of the good relationship between Pope John XXIII and the United States of America.
 The citation for the medal reads:

-"His Holiness Pope John XXIII, dedicated servant of God.
-He brought to all citizens of the planet a heightened sense of the dignity of the individual, of the brotherhood of man, and of the common duty to build an environment of peace for all humankind."
+His Holiness Pope John XXIII, dedicated servant of God.
+He brought to all citizens of the planet a heightened sense of the dignity of the individual, of the brotherhood of man, and of the common duty to build an environment of peace for all humankind.

 Paul VI wrote in his first encyclical letter, Ecclesiam Suam, that John had "labored with masterly assurance to bring divine truths as far as may be within the reach of the experience and understanding of modern man."

 In 1965, Harry Saltzman produced a biography of Pope John XXIII, called A Man Named John, based on the diary he kept between the ages of 14 and 18, documenting his lifelong concern for tolerance, for the underprivileged, and for world peace.
 His character is played by Rod Steiger.

+Raymond Burr played Pope John XXIII in the 1973 ABC TV Movie Portrait: A Man Whose Name Was John, with Don Galloway as Thomas Ryan and David Opatoshu as Isaac Herzog.
+The film tells the story of how John XXIII saved the lives of hundreds of Jewish children by preventing their transportation to Nazi Germany from neutral Turkey during World War II.
+The film is told from the perspective of a Jewish journalist who was one of the children he had saved.